Aj-Worajed-test/Exam_Aj.Worajed/README.md

 ## How to install Library.
 - Open your cmd(You can open cmd by press window+R.you will see run window popup.you can type "cmd" and press enter.).
-- When cmd window appear.You can type "pip install <your library>".Example "pip install openpyxl"
+- When cmd window appear.You can type "pip install your library name".Example "pip install openpyxl"
 - Press Enter

 ## How to use.